DESIGN PRINCIPLES FOR LOG BUILDINGS

 2 MOISTURE CHARACTERISTICS OF WOOD

-Wood is a hygroscopic material, meaning that its moisture content depends of the humidity (and temperature) of the air.
+Wood is a hygroscopic material, meaning that its moisture content depends on the humidity (and temperature) of the air.
 Wood does not, however, respond quickly to changes in the relative humidity of the air.
 For this reason, there is little diurnal (day/night) variation in the moisture content of a log wall in the circumstances prevailing in Finland.
 Research has shown that moisture variation in a log takes place within a surface layer of approximately 5 cm deep on both sides of the log wall.
 Thus, the internal moisture of a thick wall is practically unchanged year after year once equilibrium moisture content is achieved.
-The final moisture content of a log in a heated interior space is approximately 8 % of dry weight, and in exterior walls approximately 14 % of dry weight.
+The final moisture content of a log in a heated interior space is approximately 8 % of dry weight and in exterior walls approximately 14 % of dry weight.
 In exterior walls, however, significant variation in the moisture content may occur because of exposure to direct sunlight, type of structural protection etc.

 Shrinkage of wood varies in relation to the grain of the wood.
 Shrinkage along the longitudinal axis (parallel to the grain) is minor in comparison to shrinkage in other directions.
 As the wood loses its initial moisture (which is about 29 %) and dries fully, tangential shrinkage (around the circumference of the log) amounts to about 8 %, while radial shrinkage is about 4 % (see Figure 10).